subham-71/CS301/README.md

 4. Start the ServiceModule.java.

-5. Run the Client.java file to simulate multiple clients who will be firing the booking requests simulatneously.
+5. Run the client.java file to simulate multiple clients who will be firing the booking requests simulatneously.

+6. Run the SearchProcedure.java file to find train between stations.

 ## Implementation :